Always up-to-date documentation is possible

 You can develop a suitable solution for any team by considering the following questions:

-1. How do you distinguish between AS-IS and TO-BE documentation?
+1. How do you distinguish AS-IS from TO-BE?

 Anyone reading the documentation should clearly understand whether it describes an existing solution or one that is still being developed.
 To achieve this, a team needs to establish its own convention.
 I have seen various approaches to solving this issue, such as: